Explorers on the Moon: Background

 Hergé first devised the idea of sending Tintin on a mission to the Moon while he was working on Prisoners of the Sun (1949).
 His decision to move into the field of science fiction might have been influenced by his friendly rivalry with his colleague Edgar P. Jacobs, who had recently had success with his own science fiction comic The Secret of the Swordfish (1950–53).
 He decided that it would be a two-volume story arc, as had proved successful with his earlier arcs, Cigars of the Pharaoh (1934) and The Blue Lotus (1936), The Secret of the Unicorn (1943) and Red Rackham's Treasure (1944), and The Seven Crystal Balls (1948) and Prisoners of the Sun.
 He had initially intended on beginning this story after the culmination of Prisoners of the Sun, but both his wife Germaine Remi and his close friend Marcel Dehaye convinced him to proceed with Land of Black Gold (1950), a story that he had previously left unfinished, instead.

 A German V-2 rocket being tested in 1942.
 The V-2 would serve as a major inspiration for Hergé in his work on both Destination Moon and Explorers on the Moon.

 Seeking advice on the story, Hergé consulted his friend Bernard Heuvelmans, who had authored the non-fiction book L'Homme parmi les étoiles ("Man Among the Stars") (1944).
 In autumn 1947, Heuvelmans and Jacques Van Melkebeke developed a script for the story, which they gave to Hergé.
 This version based Calculus' lunar expedition in a fictional location, Radio City, in the United States.
 It featured a return of Professor Decimus Phostle, a character who had previously appeared in The Shooting Star (1942), but this time as an antagonist; Phostle had sold the secrets of the mission in order to attain funds to buy a diamond for the actress Rita Hayworth.
 In early 1948, Hergé produced two black-and-white pages of this version of the story before abandoning it.
-Hergé retained some elements of this original script in his finished version, namely the scenes in which Captain Haddock drinks whiskey in a gravity-free environment and that in which Haddock goes for a space walk and nearly becomes a satellite of Adonis, which appear on pages 5 and 8 of Explorers on the Moon.
+Hergé retained some elements of this original script in his finished version, namely the scenes in which Captain Haddock drinks whiskey in a gravity-free environment and that in which he goes for a space walk and nearly becomes a satellite of Adonis, which appear on pages 5 and 8 of Explorers on the Moon.